 Licensure, Certification & Registration:

-- Must possess Massachusetts pharmacist license in good standing at time of hire
+Must possess MA pharmacist license in good standing at time of hire .

-- Requires a minimum of 2 years’ experience functioning as a clinical pharmacist in an ambulatory care practice or completion of a post-graduate pharmacy residency focused in ambulatory care.
+Requires a minimum of 2 years experience functioning as a clinical pharmacist in the area of practice or completion of a pharmacy residency focused in the area of practice, as well a working knowledge of all basic aspects of health system pharmacy.

 Skills, Knowledge & Abilities:

-- Requires analytical skills to evaluate the appropriateness of drug therapy including patient assessment, drug therapy monitoring, and pharmacotherapy principles in resolution of patient care problems related to medication therapy management and making drug therapy recommendations.
+Requires analytical skills to evaluate the appropriateness of drug therapy including the patient assessment, drug therapy monitoring, and pharmacotherapy principles in resolution of patient care problems related to medication therapy management and making drug therapy recommendations.
+Requires strong interpersonal skills to collaborate with all members of the healthcare team effectively to provide patient centered care.

 The Lahey Model of Care—right care, right time, right place—is exactly what patients, providers and payers need and deserve.
 Identifying and delivering on this convergence of interests has positioned Lahey Health for further growth.
 Our model ensures care is highly coordinated and locally delivered, with lower costs and exceptional quality.